Azure/azure-quickstart-templates/jenkins-cicd-container/README.md

 ### Deployment output

-After the deployment finised, you will get some import infomation from the output section.
+After the deployment finishes, you will get some important infomation from the outputs section.

 ![](images/azure-deployment-output.png)